Gekdev/gekdev.github.io/docs/html/basic.md

     target attribute
     {: .mt-3}
     * _blank : Opens the linked document in a new window or tab
-	* _self : Opens the linked document in the same window/tab as it was clicked (this is default)
+	* _self : Opens the linked document in the same window/tab as it was clicked (default)
     * _parent : Opens the linked document in the parent frame
-    * _top - Opens the linked document in the full body of the window
+    * _top : Opens the linked document in the full body of the window
-    * framename - Opens the linked document in a named frame
+    * framename : Opens the linked document in a named frame

     !Note
     {: .label .label-yellow .mt-3}